 After escaping Hungary, Soros moved to England to attend the London School of Economics in 1947.
 No longer facing the threat of war, Soros found life in London to be dull, became fascinated with the teachings of the philosopher Karl Popper and dreamed of one day becoming a famous philosopher himself.
 Soros was dissatisfied, however, because he had trouble finding an audience to hear his philosophical musings.
 Because he was a native speaker of the barely spoken, constructed international language, young Soros boarded with the London Esperanto society.
 Having finished his exit exams one year early, Soros spent the remainder of his studies under the tutelage of Popper and started developing the groundwork for the theory that would become the focus of his life, his theory of “reflexivity”—his explanation for why markets can at times “tend toward excesses” rather than equilibrium.

 In failed efforts to test his theories, Soros grew increasingly detached from the market, gave up on the book, and decided not to publish it.
 Instead, he got back into stock trading, taking a job at a hedge fund in New York City.
 At first, he found difficulty in adjusting to corporate American culture, and claims that the only reason he was able to land the job in the first place was because one of the managers was also Hungarian.
 Soros found a better fit with the company once he began bringing in profits, and his employer helped start Soros’ own investment vehicle after three years.
+In 1969, Soros founded Quantum Fund in Manhattan, which later became one of the world’s most successful hedge funds.

 Over the years, Soros’ hedge funds have gone through a series of name changes and various incarnations, with Soros Fund Management and the Quantum Group of Funds being the most well-known.
 With the help of Stanley Druckenmiller, Soros’ Quantum Group of Funds engineered and executed trades dealing with billions of dollars per day— not without controversy.